Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns true if the interactable object is currently hovering over a snap drop zone.
+   * `bool` - Returns `true` if the Interactable Object is currently hovering over a Snap Drop Zone.

-The IsHoveredOverSnapDropZone method returns whether the interactable object is currently hovering over a snap drop zone.
+The IsHoveredOverSnapDropZone method returns whether the Interactable Object is currently hovering over a Snap Drop Zone.

 #### IsDroppable/0